anshulsamar/NNet/docs.md

 We use matplotlib to view videos.
 This seems to have some lag, but is effective for debugging.

-## createTrainSet(self)
+## Training Set

+createTrainingSet(self) creates a toy dataset for us to train with.
 A 4x4 black pixel block simulates a 'car' in a white traffic scene.
-Every 8 pixels is a 'road' that the car can travel horizontally on.
+Every 16 pixels is a 'road' that the car can travel horizontally on.
 Only one car can occupy a road at a time.
 Each car moves with a speed of 1, 2, or 4 pixels at a time, chosen with uniform probability.
-A car enters an empty row with a probability of 1/8 if there is no car currently there.
+A car enters an empty row with a probability of 1/4 if there is no car currently there.
 We use a large dataset with the variation as described above to allow for training to happen and to simulate a real world setting.

 ## calculateLoss(self,decImages,futImTruth)